tomatenkuchen/libmotor/doc/src/transformations.md

 Nothing more.
 Nothing fancy.
 We rotate our newly created 2D model of our stator magnetic field to align with the rotor's magnetic field.
 Why?

-Because now, all our sinus-cosinus-trigonometry escapes our formulas.
-By definition, d-axis lies on the rotor's magnetic direction. the q-axis must therefore be the orthogonal axis.
+Because now, all our sin-cosin-trigonometry escapes our formulas.
+By definition, d-axis lies on the rotor's magnetic direction.
+The q-axis must therefore be the orthogonal axis.

 If I want more torque, I need more voltage on the q-axis.
 Positive v_q means